-A pre-printed information form is sent home with the students on the first day of school.
-This form contains information which the school has on file indicating where parents(s)/guardian(s) may be contacted during school hours if the need arises.
-Please make any corrections to this data and return it to school.
-It is imperative that a form is on file for every student.
+At the start of each year, parents are required to complete the Returning Student Verification forms through Powerschool.
+These forms contain information which the school has on file indicating where parents(s)/guardian(s) may be contacted during school hours if the need arises.
+Please make any corrections on the form.
 It is extremely important to keep this information current.
-Notify the school office immediately of any changes in employment, phone numbers, addresses, etc. You may obtain a copy of your form at any time by calling the school office.
+Notify the school office immediately of any changes in employment, phone numbers, addresses, etc.

 Please ensure the entire form is accurate and complete.
 Information regarding permission to dispense medications is vital.
-If you check that there is a court order on file, please attach a copy of that order to the form.
+If you check that there is a court order on file, you can upload that document or email it to the school.